Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Kenya is whichever brand rides Safaricom, Airtel, Telkom or Faiba with the broadest verified coverage for your route, honest fair use terms, working hotspot, and signal that holds across Nairobi, the coast and the game reserves.
+HelloRoam is Simscanner's top-ranked travel eSIM for Kenya, with the cheapest sourced entry we tracked from $3.63.
 Note that Kenya enforces a firm SIM-registration law: under the Communications Authority of Kenya, a local prepaid SIM must be registered against an original ID or passport in person.
 A travel eSIM sidesteps the counter, because the brand settles identity at checkout.
 Coverage is densest around Nairobi, Mombasa and Kisumu, thinning on the safari plains.
 Weigh the brands in the ranking below.

 The ranking